darktasevski/CompSci/bigO.md

 -   Run time of algorithms is expressed in Big O notation.
 -   `O(log n)` is faster than `O(n)`, but it gets a lot faster as the list of items you’re searching grows.

+When you write Big O notation like O(n), it really means this. `c * n` where `c` is some fixed amount of time, and it's called `constant`.
+We usually ignore that constant, because if two algorithms have different Big O times, the constant doesn’t matter.
+But sometimes the constant can make a difference.
+Quicksort versus merge sort is one example.
+Quicksort has a smaller constant than merge sort.
+So if they’re both `O(n log n)` time, quicksort is faster.
+And quicksort is faster in practice because it hits the average case way more often than the worst case.

 ## Big O notation

 **Big O establishes a worst-case run time**